 |Virion RNA polymerase ||Yes ||Yes ||No ||No |

 |Envelope ||Yes ||Yes ||Yes ||No |

 |Number of serotypes ||One ||One ||One ||One |

 Summary of Replicative Cycle

 After adsorption to the cell surface via its hemagglutinin, the virus penetrates and uncoats and the virion RNA polymerase transcribes the negative-strand genome into mRNA.
 Multiple mRNAs are synthesized, each of which is translated into the specific viral proteins; no polyprotein analogous to that synthesized by poliovirus is made.
 The helical nucleocapsid is assembled, the matrix protein mediates the interaction with the envelope, and the virus is released by budding from the cell membrane.

 Transmission & Epidemiology

-Measles virus is transmitted via respiratory droplets produced by coughing and sneezing both during the ...
+Measles virus is transmitted via respiratory droplets produced ...